VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  Periodic reports were generated to reflect the current status of the testing process, in case of major problems, control measures could be taken.
   ## 1.3 Test Analysis
  The testing process will be executed, based  on the requirements  sent by the client, for the account of Manager modules.
 The following **test conditions** were found:

- * Check the login functionality when valid data is entered.
+ * Check if a user is able to login into Manager role, when valid data is entered.
- * Check the login functionality when invalid user id or password is entered.
+ * Check if a user is able to login into Manager role, when invalid data is entered.
+ * Check if a user can Logout form application.
- * Check the reset button functionality.
+ * Check if a user is able to access "reset" buton functionality.

  **When  module New Customer is selected:**